cwrea/XamarinTodo/README.md

 This is an adapted version of the [Xamarin.Forms Todo sample](https://developer.xamarin.com/samples/xamarin-forms/Todo/) ([repository](https://github.com/xamarin/xamarin-forms-samples/tree/master/Todo)), with the following key changes:

-1. Instead of using SQLite.Net PCL ORM for accessing SQLite, this version uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) ([repository](https://github.com/aspnet/EntityFramework)), as EF Core [now works with iOS](https://github.com/aspnet/EntityFramework/issues/7158).
+1. Instead of using the SQLite.Net PCL ORM for accessing SQLite, this version uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) ([repository](https://github.com/aspnet/EntityFramework)), since EF Core [recently started working on Xamarin.iOS](https://github.com/aspnet/EntityFramework/issues/7158).
 Jon Douglas' post and sample [Building Android Apps with Entity Framework](https://blog.xamarin.com/building-android-apps-with-entity-framework/) informed on this.

 2. Instead of a Portable Class Library (PCL), app shared code is contained in a .NET Standard 1.4 library project.
 Oren Novotny's post on [Using Xamarin Forms with .NET Standard &mdash; VS 2017 Edition](https://oren.codes/2017/04/23/using-xamarin-forms-with-net-standard-vs-2017-edition/) informed on this.